PizzaCrust/BuildTools/README.md

 **Windows:**  ```gradlew assemble```
 **Linux and Mac OS X:**  ```./gradlew assemble``` There will be a build folder where the libs folder will contain the JAR file from the build.

+### Issues
+If you're building the project and running the JAR file from the build and get a SecurityException, try this:
+1. Open the JAR file with a archive manager
+2. Remove everything from META-INF except MANIFEST.MF

+That is because of shading from Gradle to input all the dependencies inside one JAR.